ajlamarc/tome-db/DESIGN.md

 ```
 Finally, create a stash in the store with its own permissions.
 If not specified, permissions default to `{read: 'our', write: 'desk'}`.

-Since stores are namespaced by desk, stashes can duplicate names from another desks' stores.
+Stashes can have duplicate names if they are in different desks (stores).

 To load an existing stash:
 ```javascript